vrm-c/vrm-specification/specification/VRMC_constraints-1.0_draft/README.md

 - The source
 - Ancestors (until the root of the model) of the destination, if the destination space is model space

-The pseudocode describes how constraints should be updated:
+The pseudocode is an example of procedure how constraints should be updated:

 ```
 let constraintsPending = empty set of Constraint